MusalaSoft/atmosphere-ime/README.md

 ## Project setup

-### Android SDK
+## Android SDK
-This is an Android project, so you will need to have a local Android SDK installation.
+This is an Android project, so you will need to have a local Android SDK installation (build-tools `v23.0.3` and API 19 are required).
 You can find more info on how to setup the Android SDK [here][1].
 Note that if you plan to work on the atmosphere-ime you can download the whole Android Studio + Android SDK bundle.

-### Build the project
+## Build the project
 You can build the project using the included gradle wrapper.

 * On Windows run `gradlew build` in the project root directory
 * On Linux/macOS run `./gradlew build` in the project root directory

-### Publish to Maven Local
+## Making changes
-If the build is successful, also run
+If you make changes to this project and would like to use your new version in another ATMOSPHERE framework project that depends on this one, after a successful build also run:

-* `./gradlew publishToMavenLocal` (Linux/macOS) or
+* `./gradlew publishToMavenLocal` (Linux/macOS)
 * `gradlew publishToMavenLocal` (Windows)

-to publish the APK file to the local Maven repository so other projects that depend on it can use it.
+to publish the jar to your local Maven repository.
+The ATMOSPHERE framework projects are configured to use the artifact published in the local Maven repository first.

 [1]: https://github.com/MusalaSoft/atmosphere-docs/blob/master/setup/android_sdk.md